Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 Ensure when asteroids fly off screen that they reappear | When asteroids fly off the top of the screen they now appear on the bottom.
 Also, if they fly off the right, they'll appear on the left | Pass
 Ensure there's some sort of a "traction control" on the ship | "Traction control" has been added, which brings the ship to a gradual stop | Pass
 Create a bounding box for the ship for collision detecting purposes | A circle was created to act as a bounding box for testing collision. <br> [Ship with bounding box](wireframes/ship_bounding_box.png) | Pass
+Create a bounding box for the asteroids for collision detecting purposes | A circle was created to act as a bounding box for testing collision. <br> [Ship with bounding box](wireframes/asteroids_bounding_box.png) | Pass
 Making the ship shoot bullets by pressing spacebar                         | Outcome | Pass/Fail Make asteroids appear randomly in clusters                                 | Outcome | Pass/Fail Make asteroids rotate for added affects                                    | Outcome | Pass/Fail